 20 years ago: I was living in Cincinnati, and busy with two jobs and a lot of activities with the Jaycees.
 This is where Jeff (who is now my significant other) and I met -- he'd moved from Cleveland to Cincinnati and we were in the Cincinnati Jaycees together for a couple of years before he moved east.
 (It's also how I met my ex-husband, who was in another Cleveland-area chapter -- we met at a state convention.)

 30 years ago: I was twenty-one, living in my hometown in western New York, working and going to college.
-My parents had just moved to Cincinnati, but I had remained behind because I really wanted to be on my own.
-(I wound up moving to Cincinnati about a year later at my parents' insistence, which is a story in its own right.)
+My parents had recently moved to Cincinnati, but I had remained behind because I really wanted to be on my own, having already got my first apartment when I was twenty.
+(I wound up accidentally moving to Cincinnati about a year and a half after my parents did, which is a story in its own right.)

 40 years ago: I was eleven years old and in the sixth grade... and I was already a geek.